baaron4/GW2-Elite-Insights-Parser/README.md

 <img src="./docs/Images/footer.PNG" width="60%" height="60%">

-On the footer you'll find meta data regarding the encounter and the parser.
+On the footer you'll find meta data regarding the log and the parser.

 ### Statistics
 #### Navigation